 So yes, long-term damage is possible, but it’s improbable.
 In the most severe cases, the jewelry will need to be removed and re-added once everything has healed, but sometimes you may be asked to leave the earring in place to keep the piercing open and promote drainage of the infection.

 For those prone to keloid scarring, the resulting piercing bump can be removed with a small surgical procedure, but it’s possible that a bump will regrow if you pierce the same area again.

-While many non-specialized places will be happy to complete the procedure, many will not tell you that a piercing gun can easily distort the tough cartilage in your ear, which makes a bump more likely to form.
+While many non-specialized places will be happy to complete the procedure, many will not tell you that a piercing gun can easily distort and damage the tough cartilage in your ear, which makes a bump more likely to form.

 As for bumps caused by infection, good hygiene is absolutely the best prevention.
 Keep your hands away from your piercing, especially if you haven’t washed them recently.

 Keep hair pulled back away from the piercing while it heals, and clean the piercing daily with a saline solution.
 You can buy saline or make your own with salt and warm water.
 This is a gentle way to keep the area clean and sanitized without drying out your skin too much.

 Both types of cartilage piercing bumps are less likely to form if you go to a professional body piercer and follow the aftercare instructions they provide.
 Keep your piercing healthy and looking good by: